proycon/codemeta-harvester/README.md

 If you want to regenerate an existing ``codemeta.json``, rather than use it as input which would be the default behaviour, then add the ``--ignore`` parameter.

+The harvester can make use of the Github API to query metdata from GitHub, but this allows only limited anonymous requests.
+Please set the environment variable `$GITHUB_TOKEN` to a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token), if you use Docker you should pass it to the container using `--env-arg GITHUB_TOKEN=$GITHUB_TOKEN`.

 ## Usage: harvesting metadata for various projects

 To harvest and collect metadata from various projects, you need to create configuration files that tells the harvester